googlearchive/observe-js/README.md

         summary.added; // Object map: added property => new value.
         summary.removed // Object map: removed property => undefined.
-        summary.changed // Object map: property whose value changed => new value. summary.arraySplices; // An Array of objects, each of which describes a "splice", if Array.isArray(summary.object). summary.pathChanged; // Object map: path whose value changed => new value. summary.getOldValue(propertyOr{ath); // A function which returns previous value of the changed property or path.
+        summary.changed // Object map: property whose value changed => new value. summary.splices; // An Array of objects, each of which describes a "splice", if Array.isArray(summary.object). summary.pathChanged; // Object map: path whose value changed => new value. summary.getOldValue(propertyOr{ath); // A function which returns previous value of the changed property or path.
       });